rtrader58/AZ-800T00-Administering-Windows-Server-Hybrid-Core-Infrastructure/Module 02 Errata.md

 Task 5: Install and register the Azure AD Password Protection proxy service and DC agent - You can install but will be unable to register <BR>
 Skip Task 6: Enable password protection in Azure <br>

-Ensure you do Exercise 6: Cleaning up <BR>
+## Ensure you do Exercise 6: Cleaning up

+### Exercise 6: Cleaning up

+Task 1: Uninstall Azure AD Connect
+Step 3: Double click Microsoft Entra Connect Sync